Transformer for Single Image Super-Resolution: Introduction

 \section{Introduction}

-\IEEEPARstart {S}{ingle} image super-resolution (SISR) aims at recovering a high-resolution (HR) image from its degraded low-resolution (LR) counterpart.
-SISR is still an active area for offering the promise of overcoming resolution limitations in many applications, such as video transmission, smart camera, and so on.
-However, SISR is an ill-posed problem since there exist infinite HR images that can be downsampled to an identical LR image.
-To address this issue, numerous deep neural networks have been proposed.
+{S}{ingle} image super-resolution (SISR) aims at recovering a super-resolution (SR) image from its degraded low-resolution (LR) counterpart, which is a useful technology to overcome resolution limitations in many applications.
+However, it still is an ill-posed problem since there exist infinite HR images.
+To address this issue, numerous deep neural networks have been proposed~\cite{srcnn,vdsr,edsr,msrn,he2018cascaded,wang2018resolution,zhang2018residual,Wang2019ResolutionAwareNF,li2021beginner}.
 Although these methods have achieved outstanding performance, they cannot be easily utilized in real applications due to high computation cost and memory storage.

-The typical pattern to lighten the network is reducing the number of parameters.
-There are many ways to achieve this.
-The most effective and simple approach is to use the recurrent mechanism.
-For example, SRFBN~\cite{srfbn} uses a feedback manner to share the weights of several middle layers and enhance the reconstruction ability of the model iteratively.
-RNN-based models~\cite{srfbn, drrn, drcn, memnet} decrease the number of parameters effectively compared to the standard CNN and obtain good performance.
-However, these models repeat the forward process several times, resulting in a long inference time and a large number of operations.
-Meanwhile, some works focus on neural architecture search (NAS)~\cite{falsr, moreMNAS-A} to design effective networks automatically.
-For instance, FALSR~\cite{falsr} proposes an elastic search tactic at both micro and macro level and acquire a great trade-off between restoration capacity and time complexity.
-But NAS-based methods usually have limited performances for the constraints of search space and strategy.
+To solve this problem, many recurrent networks and lightweight networks have been proposed, such as DRCN~\cite{drcn}, SRRFN~\cite{li2019lightweight}, IMDN~\cite{imdn}, IDN~\cite{idn}, CARN~\cite{CARN},ASSLN~\cite{zhang2021aligned}, MAFFSRN~\cite{muqeet2020multi}, and RFDN~\cite{liu2020residual}.
+All these models concentrate on constructing a more efficient network structure, but the reduced network capacity will lead to poor performance.